genusslicht/AO3Skin/README.md

 | `--filter-chart-guide-odd`    | Filter for odd guide lines in chart. (suggestion: ignore, or `opacity(0.1)` for dark, a higher `0.x` for light theme)         |

 ### Custom Icon Colors

-> [!IMPORTANT]
-> Only Relevant when also using my other gists with the provided default icons --> [Replace Icons](https://gist.github.com/genusslicht/10a829e20868ce7bc1a0bdc7984ee714)
->
-> Can also be completely ignored!

 `--filter-icons` - Define a filter chain to tint replaced icons a little closer to used theme colors.
 Play around with it in the Browser dev tools. `brightness`, `contrast` and `saturate` are your friends.